FAQS

 Share on:

-Personal information (such as NRIC/Passport number) is required when it is necessary to establish or verify an individual’s identity to a high degree of accuracy.
-Income information (like CPF contribution, payslip and NOA) allows our Financing Partners to gauge your repayment ability.
+And just like why you need to do regular medical tests to have an up-to-date understanding of your health, lenders would require your latest documents as well to determine your financial health.
+Personal information (such as NRIC/Passport number) is required when it is necessary to establish or verify an individual’s identity to a high degree of accuracy for KYC purposes.
+Income information (like credit report, CPF contribution, payslip and NOA) allows our Financing Partners to gauge your repayment ability or Debt Servicing Ratio.

 Share on:

-Credit and repayment history.
+• Credit and repayment history

-Cash flow history and projections for the business.
+• Cash flow history and projections for the business

-Collateral available to secure the loan.
+• Collateral available to secure the loan

-Character (credit score, litigation).
+• Character (credit score, litigation status)

 Share on: